Antithetical commentary:

 However, on closer inspection:

 what doesn't entirely finish me off still moves me closer to the finish line.
 I'm on a non-negotiable entropy journey called mortality.
-For that journey, the research findings keep accumulating to show that anything classed as trauma -- physical, emotional, etc. -- propels me several extra steps forward.
-So the time when, ball-cap visor pulled stupidly low, I crashed my forehead into my deck project's hefty rim joist: that was a journey-advancing trauma (we'll give it an acronym, JAT).
-And there have been quite a spectrum of other JATs through the years, too many of them self inflicted -- "the heartache and the thousand natural shocks that flesh is heir to".
+For that journey, the research accumulates to show that anything classed as trauma -- physical, emotional, etc. -- propels me several extra steps forward.
+So the time when, ball-cap visor pulled stupidly low, I crashed my forehead into my deck project's hefty rim joist: that was a journey-advancing trauma.
+And there have been an assortment of traumas through the years, too many of them self inflicted -- "the heartache and the thousand natural shocks that flesh is heir to".
+To say I survived each is not to say I was stenghthened.

-I do have a minor concession to propose: it may be that each trauma bears the seed to slightly enhance emotional resilience for facing the next.
-If true, then we have a replacement aphorism: what doesn't kill me entirely...kills me a little less than it previously would have.
-I can live with that (coltishness intended).
+I propose a minor concession: it may be that with each survived trauma there is potential of increased mental fortitude for facing the next.
+If true, then we might have a replacement aphorism: what doesn't kill me entirely...kills me a little less than it previously would have.
+I can live with that (pun intended).

 Comment by email